Thierry-Dumont/RKkit/README.md

 `>sage -n jupyterlab`

-and then, launch the notebook _Exemple1.ipynb_.
+and then, launch the notebook _Exemple1.ipynb_from Notebooks.